litespeed-js/litespeed.js/docs/services/cookie.md

 Param | Type | Description
 --- | --- | ---
 **name** | string | Name of the cookie

+#### Return Value

+Value of requested cookie or null if no cookie was found.

 #### Example
 ```js